 - Make a campaign donation; share the donation link and ask friends to donate

 - Place a bumper sticker on your car

-- Send postcards to your friends and acquaintances asking for their support for your preferred candidate (include on postcards the date of the Primary, August 6, or General Election, November 5, and a reminder to VOTE)
+- Send postcards to your friends and acquaintances asking for their support for your preferred candidate (include on postcards the appropriate election date and a reminder to VOTE)